John Bruce Medaris: First military career

 In World War I, Medaris enlisted in the US Marine Corps, claiming to be over 18 when he was really just 16.
 Serving as a rifleman, he was deployed to France, but never saw combat.
 Medaris mustered out in August 1919.

 Medaris entered Ohio State University to study mechanical and electrical engineering.
 While at Ohio State, he met his first wife.
 Medaris soon joined the Ohio National Guard.
-After winning an army commission in a nationwide contest, he was sworn in as a Second Lieutenant in the regular army in September 1921.
+After receiving an army commission in a nationwide contest, he was sworn in as a Second Lieutenant in the regular army in September 1921.

 Medaris served with the 29th Infantry regiment at Fort Benning, Georgia, until 1924 when he was transferred to the 33rd regiment based in what was then the Panama Canal Zone.
 While in Panama, Medaris learned Spanish and became an equestrian.
-In 1927 he won approval for a transfer to the Ordnance corps.
+In 1927 he received approval for a transfer to the Ordnance corps.

 Civilian interlude

 Soon after his last transfer, Medaris left the Army to work for a General Motors Export Corporation dealership in Colombia.
 He and his wife spent 18 months there, then returned to the United States.

-After the 1929 Wall Street Crash, Medaris was ruined financially and got divorced.
-In 1930, he remarried and started working in management at the Kroger Corporation, He eventually bought an automobile dealership, but it failed 1938.
+After the Wall Street crash of 1929, Medaris was ruined financially and got divorced.
+In 1930, he remarried and started working in management at the Kroger Corporation, He eventually bought an automobile dealership, but it failed in 1938.
 Still an Army Reserve officer, Medaris then applied to return to active duty.